KUAM-TV: History

 Between 1969 and 1980, a sister station, WSZE-TV (channel 10) served the Northern Mariana Islands from Saipan.

+Technical difficulties hit the station in the week ending November 18, 1985, which, according to general manager Bobby Berger, triggered other problems.
+On February 7, 1986, it planned to send a §1,482 bill to the Guam Power Authority for illegally turning off its power, which caused chronic financial problems.
 In March 1986, a group of Los Angeles businessmen planned to buy KUAM-TV from Pacific Telestations, which had been suffering with financial difficulties for more than a year.
+The TV and FM transmitters were engulfed in a grass fire on April 12, 1988, after that, Citibank announced that its bankruptcy petition should be dismissed.
+Berger said on July 30 that there were no longer any threats to the station, but owed $679,733 (plus additional interest and penalties) to the bank and applied for Chapter 11 protection.
+On October 13, Bob Berger announced that KUAM would return to full operation within three days, after the station was hit by "power spikes" for a month, where the station did not carry sound.
+In late November, the goal was established to keep the station operational.
+A sale of Pacific Telestations was mooted, but Berger denied these claims.

 KUAM would lose ABC to KTGM when it began operations in 1987, and lost Fox to the same station in 1990.
 CBS programming was dropped in 1995 with the launch of KUAM-LP; that station, in turn, would be added as KUAM's digital subchannel, broadcasting on channel 8.2, in 2009.

 KUAM's previous logo, as News 8, is similar to the logo currently used by KIFI-TV, an unrelated ABC affiliate.

 As satellite technology started to take off and expand, KUAM began to gradually catch up with the rest of the continental United States.
 The station now follows the complete NBC schedule, but on a Tuesday–Monday pattern rather than the traditional Monday–Sunday pattern, with the exception of NBC's sports lineup, which is live in the early morning hours of Sunday (for all Saturday games and events) and Monday (for all Sunday games and events).

 In 2006 KUAM's website, kuam.com, received honors at that year's RTNDA Edward R. Murrow Award for having the best small market web site.

 On February 18, 2009, KUAM signed off its analog signal on channel 8 and switched on its digital signal also on channel 8.